How can I travel in Belarus? How much travels by public transport cost? Where can I book and buy tickets?

 There are bus stations or bus stops in all the cities and towns of Belarus where you can buy tickets, wait for your bus, or have a snack.

-In Minsk there are several bus terminals (Tsentralny, Vostochny) and bus stations (Yugo-Zapadnaya, Avtozavodskaya).
+In Minsk there are bus terminal Tsentralny (Central) and bus stations Yugo-Zapadnaya, Avtozavodskaya.

 In addition to bus operators of the Transport and Communications Ministry there are multiple private bus companies operating in Belarus.